 I’ve been a Christian for forty years.
-Around 12 years ago, I was in that awful, lonely place where I had left Church.
-For three years I made all the excuses; “I have no problem with God, it’s just the church I have a problem with”.
+Around 13 years ago, I was in that awful, lonely place where I had walked away from Church.
+For nearly three years I made all the excuses; “I have no problem with God, it’s just the church I have issues with”.
 I still met with Christian friends for coffee, and when they would invite me to church events I would come out with little pearls of ‘wisdom’ like: “What we’re doing right now is Church – we’re having fellowship, aren’t we?”
 But I was kidding myself!
-I was nursing my hurts and offences and really I was just a walking mess of un-forgiveness.
+I was nursing my hurts and offences and really I was just a walking mess of unforgiveness.

-If I’m disconnected from the church, listening to podcasts of my favourite preacher while driving in the car or blasting out my favourite worship songs through my earphones while I’m working doesn’t demonstrate that I’m still a passionate follower of Jesus.
-It just shows that I’ve become a less effective, very lonely one.
+If I’m disconnected from my church family – listening to podcasts of my favourite preacher or blasting out my favourite worship songs while I’m working doesn’t demonstrate that I’m still a passionate follower of Jesus.
+It just shows that I’ve become a much less effective, very lonely one.